gvjacob/temples/README.md

 ### `base`

 Every path (e.g. `template`, `output`) will be relative to the given `base`.
 This helps avoid redundancy in specifying path values in `temples`.

+### `prompt`
+`prompt` takes in a list of keys that the user will be prompted for when key value arguments are not provided when running Temples CLI.

 ### `temples`